MisterY/music-site/drums/beat.md

 ### Courses

-- [Ahead of, on, or behind the beat](https://www.lynda.com/Audio-Music-tutorials/Ahead-behind-beat/544274/595250-4.html), from Music Theory for Songwriters course at Linda
+- [Ahead of, on, or behind the beat](https://www.lynda.com/Audio-Music-tutorials/Ahead-behind-beat/544274/595250-4.html), from Music Theory for Songwriters: Rhythm course at Linda

 ### Videos